paramountric/digitaltwincityviewer/README.md

 ## Getting started

-The Digital Twin City Viewer is expected to be released in the end of 2022.
-The documentation will be developed during this year as more and more features will be released in alpha.
+The Digital Twin City Viewer is expected to be released in a first stable version in the end of 2022.
+The documentation will be developed until then as more and more features will be released in alpha.

 ## License